rightson/shell-dev-env/README.md

 ### Tips

-1. Use `git pull` in `~/.shell-dev-env` to get latest version of the package.
+1. Use `git pull` in `~/.shell-dev-env` to get the latest version of the package.
-2. If you don't like the name `~/.shell-dev-env`, you can use other name, but remember to run deploy.sh first.
-You can also run `deploy.sh relocate` if you would like to rename after you had deployed.
+2. The package is relocatable, if you don't like the name `~/.shell-dev-env`, you can rename it and run `deploy.sh relocate` to re-deploy it.
 3. Vundle can be enabled in ~/.vimrc file, but you need to clone a vundle first.
 4. Bashrc, vimrc, and screenrc can be found in ~/.shell-dev-env/env/.